cgoss-dev/star-shower/README.md

 - Split HUD drawing out of `draw/index.js`.
 - Split boost/blight logic out of `entities/index.js`.
 - Remove compatibility exports once imports are fully direct.
+- Future audio placeholders fail quietly so the game stays playable while assets are in progress.
+At the moment, `audio/music-loop.mp3` may 404 during local preview until a music file is added.

 ## Deployment